ibm-js/deliteful/docs/list/List.md

 When the current selection changes, a `"selection-change"` event is emitted.
 Its `oldValue` attribute contains the previous selection, and its `newValue` attribute contains the new selection.

 When the selectionMode of a List is different than `"none"`, the `d-selectable` CSS class is applied to it.
-When an item is selected in such a list, the `d-selected` CSS class is applied to the item node.
+When an item is selected in such a list, its `aria-selected` attribute is set to the value `"true"`.

 By default, selectable List displays a selection mark before each list item.
 The CSS can be customized to display the selection mark after each list item, using the following rules: